thusharashenoi/Temperature_Forecasting_using_XGBOOST/README.md

     - Fast, accurate and efficient training and deployment of your model.
     - The ability to scale up and out for distributed computing.
     - Interoperability with intel’s latest optimization in a single package.

+## Components and uses of Intel API AI Analytics Toolkit
+1. Finalising a project topic

+  - The first step into starting this project was to decide from the variety of domains which topic we wanted to work on.
+We were asked to choose from:       Predicting disease outcomes, medical image analysis, telemedicine, image recignition, fraud detection, recommendation system, time series analysis,       customer segmentation.
+  - We decided to go ahead with Time Series Analysis for Global Temperature Prediction.

+2. Choosing an appropriate toolkit

+  - From the the various above listed Intel API toolkits, we decided to use the AI Analytics Toolkit in order to use the Intel Optimized XGBoost for           building predictive models.

+3. Finding a data set

+  - After going through multiple datasets on Kaggle, we finaz=lid on the Global Mean Temperatures.csv dataset.

+4. Cleaning the data set

+  - Used Forward fill and Backward fill Methods in order to eliminate the null values to improve accuracy of the dataset.

+5. Data visualisation

+  - Use of Scatter plots to demontrate the trends of Globabl Average temperature variation with time.

+6. Splitting data set for training and testing data
+  - The dataset was then segregated into two part - Training data and Testing Data.
+  - The split was made on the date 01/Jan/1969

+7. Visualisation of training and testing data
+  - The Dataset is again Visualized using Scatter plots.
+  - Now the Training and Testing datasets are shown separately using blue(testing data) and orange(training data)

+8. Creation of XGBoost model

+9. Training the model

+10. Testing the model

+11. Error calculation
+    -Use of mean error and mean absolute error in order to show the accuracy of the model.

+12. Documentation